solvebio/solvebio-ruby/demo/README.md

 *Datasets* are access points to data.
 Dataset names are unique within versions of a depository.
 The [dataset folder](https://github.com/solvebio/solvebio-ruby/blob/dev/demo/dataset) has programs for retrieving properties of a dataset.

-However Making queries on a dataset is probably what you will most want to do.
+However, issuing queries on a dataset is probably what you will most want to do.
 The [query folder](https://github.com/solvebio/solvebio-ruby/blob/dev/demo/query) contains examples of queries.